augustodelg/pocketbase-docker/README.md

   pocketbase-data:
 ```
 ## TODO
-- Make an  Github Action to automatically build images for each new version.
+- ~~Make an  Github Action to automatically build images for each new version.~~
+- Supporting arm64 and armv7 architectures.